 Adding extras is the process of adding additional ingredients to a beer which will impart more flavor and aroma in your finished brew.

 1. At day 3 of fermentation add about 1/3 of the mixture in the jar that contains the lime juice and vodka mixture.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+Careful remove the lid from your fermenter and dump the mixture in.
 Quickly close the lid.

 2. At day 7 of fermentation add about 1/2 of the remaining mixture in the jar that contains the lime juice and vodka mixture.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+Careful remove the lid from your fermenter and add the mixture in.
 Quickly close the lid.

 3. At day 12 of fermentation add the remaining mixture in the jar that contains the lime juice and vodka mixture.
 At the same time also add the 1 bottle of Lactic Acid.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+Careful remove the lid from your fermenter and the mixture in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating